gchrupala/visually-grounded-speech/README.md

 # visually-grounded-speech

+This repository contains code to reproduce the results from:
-Code for the paper Representations of language in a model of visually grounded speech signal https://arxiv.org/abs/1702.01991
+- Chrupała, G., Gelderloos, L., & Alishahi, A. (2017).
+Representations of language in a model of visually grounded speech signal.
+ACL. arXiv preprint: https://arxiv.org/abs/1702.01991